Synesso/scala-stellar-sdk/src/main/paradox/index.md

 * it uses explicit type hierarchies instead of primitives
 * it is tested to near 100% coverage with generative testing

 The code throughout this documentation is compiled against Scala $scalaBinaryVersion$.
-(The library also supports Scala 2.11).

 ## Quick-start